-- Don’t forget plastic bags and garbage bags, which can double as rain boots too.
+- Don’t forget plastic bags and garbage bags, which can double as rain boots.

-- Bring a tool kit.
-Don’t bring it if you’re not used to fixing problems on your ride.
+- Bring a tool kit if you’re used to fixing problems on your ride.
 Expect problems.
-If you’re going to have to find a garage for every little thing that gets loose, maybe a long road trip won’t be so much fun for you.
+If you’re going to have to find a garage for every little thing that gets loose, maybe a long motorcycle road trip won’t be so much fun for you.

 - A battery pack or Mobile Power Station.
 There’s nothing worse than having no cell charge or not being able to use GPS when you have no idea where you are.

-- Quarters for laundry and vending machines and a handful of laundry detergent pods.
+- Quarters for laundry and a handful of laundry detergent pods.

-- Bring wet wipes because you will get disgusting.
+- Bring wet wipes because you will get dirty.
 Also, bring travel size shampoo, toothpaste etc. in case the motel doesn’t have these for free.

 - An extra gallon of gas in case you lose your way.

-If you live in California and are used to lane-splitting, you may very well end up getting a ticket in another state if you do it or, worse: You may cause an accident.
-Brush up on local rules for bikers and make sure you have adequate Motorcycle Insurance, especially during a long road trip.
-Motorcycle insurance rates are usually less expensive than most car insurance rates.
+If you live in California and are used to lane-splitting, you may very well end up getting a ticket in another state if you do it.
+Or, you may cause an accident.
+Brush up on local rules for bikers and make sure you have adequate Motorcycle Insurance.
+Motorcycle Insurance rates are usually less expensive than Car Insurance rates.
 Using a trusted Insurance Specialist, you should be able to get reliable, thorough coverage at the lowest prices.
-Call AIS to speak to a knowledgeable Specialist: 888.772.4247.
+Call (855) 919-4247 to speak with an agent today.

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.